cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps.md

 Cloudflare Access allows you to add an additional authentication layer to your SaaS applications.
 When you integrate a SaaS application with Access, users log in using your existing identity providers and are only granted access if they pass your Access policies.

-This page provides generic instructions for setting up a SaaS application on the Zero Trust dashboard.
+This page provides generic instructions for setting up a SaaS application on Zero Trust.

 ## 1. Get SaaS application URLs